A holistic approach to tackling child marriage, teenage pregnancy and school dropout

 Our local partners are experts on their communities’ needs.

+Everywhere we work, our local partners are key to fulfilling our mission.
 In Indonesia, we partnered with the Central Sulawesi Women’s Equality Struggle Group (KPKPST), who identified that the climate crisis was disrupting people’s livelihoods, in turn putting girls at higher risk for gender-based violence and child marriage.

 “There’s been progress ever since Ipas joined us in 2022 in Central Sulawesi.
 With their help, we conduct community meetings and training sessions about climate change, reproductive health, and the relationship between the two, which includes gender-based violence.”